artemdudkin/git-backup-cluster/README.md

 Init of master node

-### add repo "name" "path"
+### add repo "name"

-Adds repo to cluster (copy and push).
+Adds existing repo to cluster.
 Name = name of repo.
-Path = path to repo files

-### add node "name" "pubkey"
+### add node "user"

-Adds node key at master node.
-Name = name of node (just for info).
-Pubkey = path to public key of node

-### rm node "name"

-### add user "name" "pubkey" "permissions"

-Adds node user at master node.
-Name = name of user.
-Pubkey = path to public key of user.
-Permissions = RW|R.

-### rm user "name"

-Delete user, obviously.
+Existing user becomes node - that means user grant R access to repo at cluster (to allow copy it)

 ## Slave Commands